PASSIONLab/OpenEquivariance/openequivariance/README.md

 # OpenEquivariance

-This package contains the core implementation of OpenEquivariance, which is fully sufficient to run the package from PyTorch.
-For JAX support, see instructions on installing `openequivariance_extjax` along with this package.
+The core implementation of OpenEquivariance with PyTorch support.
+For JAX, see instructions on installing `openequivariance_extjax` along with this package.